iron-software/IronPdfJava.Examples/how-to/java-pdf-to-image-tutorial/README.md

 Before beginning the conversion process, ensure the following requirements are met:

 1. Java must be installed on your machine and configured correctly in the environment variables.
 Follow this [Java installation guide](https://www.java.com/en/download/help/download_options.html#windows) if you need to install Java.
-2. Install a robust Java IDE, such as Eclipse or IntelliJ.
+2. Install a Java IDE, such as Eclipse or IntelliJ.
 You can download Eclipse from [Eclipse’s download page](https://www.eclipse.org/downloads/) and IntelliJ from [IntelliJ’s download page](https://www.jetbrains.com/idea/download/#section=windows).
 3. Integrate Maven with your IDE.
 Check out this [Maven installation tutorial](https://www.jetbrains.com/idea/guide/tutorials/marco-codes-maven/installing-maven/) for instructions.

 ## 4. IronPDF for Java Installation